akiiil/cloud-resume/README.md

 ## 🧠 Additional Context

 - The project contains **two deployment approaches**:
-  - `frontend/` – Manually deployed website hosted on S3.
+  - `frontend/` & `backend/` – Manually deployed website hosted on S3, with "Visitor Counter" lambda function.
   - `infra/` – Terraform code to provision and automate a full replica using IaC.
-- Any updates to frontend or infrastructure automatically trigger **CI/CD pipelines** using GitHub Actions.
+- Any updates to frontend or backend infrastructure automatically trigger **CI/CD pipelines** using GitHub Actions.
 - Only the **changed files** are updated on deployment to ensure efficiency.

 ---